Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: System Model

-is the effective output of the $i$th antenna in real-value representation when transmitting the $k$th symbol vector, and $\Phi(x) = \int_{-\infty}^{x} \frac{1}{\sqrt{2\pi}}e^{-{\tau^2}/{2}}d\tau$ is the cumulative distribution function (CDF) of a standard Gaussian distribution.
-Based on \eqref{eq:ML}, the one-bit ML detection rule is given as
+is the effective noiseless output of the $i$th antenna in real-value representation when transmitting the $k$th symbol vector.} Using equation \eqref{eq:ML}, { the one-bit ML detection rule can be obtained as \cite{choi2016near,jeon2018supervised}}

-The detected real-valued symbol vector is then defined as $\hat\bx[t]$ = $\bx_{k^\star[t]}$ which can be mapped to $\hat {\bar \bx}[t] \in \bbQ_M^{N_u}$ as detected QAM symbols by performing the reverse operation of \eqref{eq:real_x}.
-Assuming an equal probability for each pilot symbol vector, \eqref{eq:MLD} provides the optimal detection.
-We note that the optimal ML detection in \eqref{eq:MLD} requires full CSI for computing \eqref{eq:p}.
+The detected real-valued symbol vector is then defined as $\hat\bs[t]$ = $\bs_{k^\star[t]}$ which can be mapped to $\hat {\bar \bs}[t] \in \bbQ_M^{N_u}$ as detected QAM symbols by performing the reverse operation of \eqref{eq:real_x}.
+Assuming an equal probability of $\frac{1}{K}$ for all possible symbol vectors, the ML detection in \eqref{eq:MLD} is identical with the optimal maximum a posteriori probability detection.
+We note that the optimal ML detection in \eqref{eq:MLD} requires perfect CSI for computing \eqref{eq:p}.
 The channel estimation, however, can be greatly burdensome in massive MIMO systems and much less accurate for receivers employing one-bit ADCs.
-In this regard, it is desirable to perform the optimal detection without requiring explicit channel estimation in one-bit massive MIMO systems.
+In this regard, it is desirable to perform the optimal detection without requiring explicit channel estimation in one-bit massive MIMO systems. { Note that the maximum number of users for multiuser MIMO in the uplink communications is specified as $12$ users (one layer per user case) in the 3GPP standard \cite{3gpp.21.915}.
+In addition, $4$-layer multiuser MIMO is commonly considered in practice.
+Accordingly, although reducing the search space is a desirable research direction in the implementation perspective, it is considered to be feasible to perform the current detection.}